When China seeks investments, diplomatic rows are no barrier

 Norway’s diplomatic relations with Beijing show small signs of improvement.
 Boerge Brende, Oslo’s new foreign minister, met Premier Li Keqiang in August, while still a member of the opposition.

-“It is extremely important that the relationship between China and Norway is normalised,” Brende told a Norwegian paper, Dagens Naeringsliv, after taking office this October.
+“It is extremely important that the relationship between China and Norway is normalized,” Brende told a Norwegian paper, Dagens Naeringsliv, after taking office this October.

 One hurdle may be the Dalai Lama’s planned unofficial visit to Norway next May.